 Exhibit 3 shows photographs of a bruise taken with an ALS and traditional photography demonstrating the greater detail captured with an ALS.
-Using ALS to detect and document bruising is an active area of research especially relevant to sexual assault forensic examinations, because previous studies have indicated that ALS may help clinically detect bruising in cases of strangulation.16
+Using ALS to detect and document bruising is an active area of research especially relevant to SAMFEs, because previous studies have indicated th at ALS may help clinically detect bruising in cases of strangulation.16

-A 2020 study by Scafide et al. found that an ALS at 415-450 nm coupled with a yellow barrier lens filter (consistent with the absorption peak of hemoglobin) was the most effective light and filter combination for visualizing bruising.15 The same study also showed that researchers were roughly five times more likely to observe bruising with an ALS compared with a white light across all skin tones, demonstrating that ALS may be better suited to detect injuries on darker pigmented skin than traditional white light.15 SANEs can use ALS photography with several camera models if the lens is adjustable or detachable, but they will need to invest in an ALS as well as appropriate barrier filters to block the excitation light.
-Barrier lens filters attach directly onto a camera lens and are available in various sizes to fit a camera's lens.
+A 2020 study by Scafide et al. found that an ALS at 415-450 nm coupled with a yellow barrier lens filter (consistent with the absorption peak of hemoglobin) was the most effective light and filter combination for visualizing bruising.15 The same study also showed that